Corn and hominy salad

 Rinse the hominy and add it to the bowl of corn.

-In a blender or food processor, add the cilantro, mayo, oil, salt, lime juice, chili powder, and garlic and blend until smooth, adding tiny amounts of water to thin out the sauce as necessary.
+In a blender or food processor, add the cilantro, mayo, oil, salt, lime juice, chili powder (start with 1/2 tsp and add more to taste), and garlic and blend until smooth, adding tiny amounts of water to thin out the sauce as necessary.

 Mix the cilantro dressing into the corn and hominy.